CohortInsights/financials/README.md

 - ✅ BMO transactions enriched with check assignments
 - ✅ Manual categorization for transactions
 - ✅ UI for addition of rules
-- [ ] Auto categorization for transactions (see Assignment of Transactions)
+- [ ] Auto categorization for transactions (see Assignment of Transactions section)

 ### Assignment of Transactions
 - Transactions from all sources have an "Assignment" field in the form a.b.c (e.g. Expense, Expense.Food.Groceries, Income.WRS.Roger)
-- An assigment can be made manually from the UI or automatically from "rules"
+- An assigment can be made manually from the transactions table
+- Automated assignments are controlled by "rules" stored in the the assignment_rules collection
-- Rules contain fields of ID, Category, Priority, Source, Description, Min_Amount, Max_Amount
+- Rules contain fields of ID, Priority, Source, Description, Min_Amount, Max_Amount
-- Rules are added/updated from the UI and stored in a Mongo Collection
+- Rules are added/updated from a table (CRUD) on the Rules tab and stored in the assignment_rules collection
-- THe Source field of Rues is an implied filter that applies "equals" logic to each source of each transaction. [a,b means "a and b"] [a|b means "a or b"]
+- THe Source field of Rules is an implied filter that applies "equals" logic to each source of each transaction. [a means "source equals a"] [ a,b means source equals (a or b) ]
-- The Description field of Rules is an implied filter that applies "contains" logic to each description of each transaction. [a,b means "a and b"] [a|b means "a or b"]
+- The Description field of Rules is an implied filter that applies "contains" logic to each description of each transaction. [a,b means "desccription contains (a and b)"] [a|b means "description contains (a or b)"]
 - The values of Min_Amount, Max_Amount apply <=, >=, or between filters to each amount field of each transaction
-- If a transaction matches two or more rules, the rule with the highest priority takes precedencce
+- If a transaction matches two or more rules, the rule with the highest priority takes precedence
 - If a transaction matches two or more rules with the same priority, a warning is logged and the latest rule entry is applied
-- When a transaction is matched to a rule, the value of the rule "Assignment" is used to set the corresponding "Assignment" field of the transaction
+- When a transaction is matched to a rule, the value of the rule "Assignment" is used to set the corresponding "Assignment" field of the transaction and an entry is made in transaction_assignments table
-- A transaction with a null or blank assignment field has a default value of "Unspecified"
-- A new standalone script named assign_rules.py applies all existing rules in the Mongo collection to all existing transactions
+- A standalone script named assign_rules.py applies all existing rules in the Mongo collection to all existing transactions.
+Transactions with manual assignments are excluded from auto assignment
-- A mongo collection named "transaction_assignments" tracks all manual and automated assignments
 - The fields of "transaction_assignments" are Transaction_ID, Type (auto | manual)

 ### DevOps